NINAnor/sscd/README.md

 4. Two alternatives to run SSCD:

     4.1.
-Via a Jupyter Notebook (**recommended**)
+Via a Jupyter Notebook (*recommended*)

     - Launch Jupyter lab:

       ```
       > jupyter lab
       ```

     - On Jupyter's File Browser, open `SSCD/docs/SSCD detection example usage.ipynb` and follow the instructions

-   4.2.
-Alternatively, open a new Notebook with `SSCD` as its Kernel, copy-paste the following chuck of code to a cell
+    - **Alternatively**, open a new Notebook with `SSCD` as its Kernel, copy-paste the following chuck of code to a cell

     ```
     %run sscd \
        --img_dir "./data/example_scales" \